-- (A) Annual therm usage recorded by fuel meter and corrected to standard pressure; or - (B) Amount of fuel (i.e., in thousand cubic feet of gas corrected to standard pressure) converted to therm using the higher heating value of the fuel; or - (C) Annual therm usage calculated by multiplying the number of hours fuel is burned by the rated heat input capacity of the unit converted to therms. - (10) This rule shall not apply to engines owned and operated by San Bernardino City Municipal Water Department that are subject to the variance issued by the South Coast Air Quality Management District Hearing Board on December 20, 2018 during the term of that variance.
-The engines shall remain subject to Rule 1110.2 Emissions from Gaseous- and Liquid-Fueled Engines and the variance for its duration.
+- (A) Annual therm usage recorded by fuel meter and corrected to standard pressure; or - (B) Amount of fuel (i.e., in thousand cubic feet of gas corrected to standard pressure) converted to therm using the higher heating value of the fuel; or - (C) Annual therm usage calculated by multiplying the number of hours fuel is burned by the rated heat input capacity of the unit converted to therms. - (10) This rule shall not apply to engines under a variance that are owned and operated by San Bernardino City Municipal Water Department.
+The owner or operator of such engines shall comply with Rule 1110.2 Emissions from Gaseous- and Liquid-Fueled Engines for the duration that the engines are in operation.